 If you would like to find out more about the library (or Ned Kelly) they regularly run free tours, but you will need to book in advance.
 The library is also a great place to stop if you need power to charge your phone and some free wifi.

 Live Rock Music – Cherry Bar

-Melbourne has a thriving music scene and the Cherry Bar on AC/DC Lane is popular for it’s live gigs.
-Some well known bands have a cover charge, but there are a few nights each week where fresh new bands play and entry is free.
+Melbourne has a thriving music scene and the Cherry Bar on AC/DC Lane is popular for its live gigs.
+Some well-known bands have a cover charge, but there are a few nights each week when fresh new bands play and entry is free.
 Check out their website to find out who is playing during your visit.